PhocaCz/Books/README.md

 # Books
-This repository is used to collect all electronic khih released in Phoca projects
+This repository is used to collect all eBooks published in Phoca projects